Exploring the Goals to Points Ratio in Premier League - What It Reveals About Team Efficiency

 PositionClubGoalsPointsRatio

-Here we will see that of the teams that finished in the top six of the table, four finished with a ratio of 1.00 or more.
-The only two teams that did not hit this benchmark were Liverpool and Aston Villa who finished in third and fourth respectively.
+Here we will see that of the teams that finished in the top six of the table, three finished with a ratio of 1.00 or more.
+The trio of teams that did not hit this benchmark were Arsenal, Chelsea and Aston Villa but not reaching this certain ratio did not stop them gaining European football for next season.

-Of course, the variance away from 1.00 is not substantial in terms of the top six, but it is still interesting to see that points are accrued at a slightly faster rate than they are goals.
+Of course, the variance away from 1.00 is not substantial in terms of the top six (Arsenal and Chelsea just 0.07 off and Villa 0.12) but it is still interesting to see that points are accrued at a slightly faster rate than they are goals.
 This means the volume of goals is not necessarily the difference-maker.

-When we look at the bottom end of the Premier League table, it is interesting to see that the goals to points ratio of four of the five lowest-finishing teams all ended with a ratio of more than 1.00 – something that can be explained by goals being slightly easier to find then points.
+When we look at the bottom end of the Premier League table, it is interesting to see that the goals to points ratio of of the seven lowest-finishing teams all ended with a ratio of more than 1.00 – something that can be explained by goals being slightly easier to find then points and especially if you are a team in the bottom three.

 SOME ADDITIONAL CONTEXT